Mini Post: Parsing Environment Variables Safely in Rust

 fn main() { dotenv().ok(); let test = env::var("TEST") .unwrap_or(String::from("Test"));

-And of course, you can make them required by just unwrap
+And of course, you can make them required by just unwraping them, but that

 will crash your program: